elimxim/jcqa/README.md

 >
 > <sub>3.
 Locks and unlocks on explicit `Lock` objects have the same memory semantics as intrinsic locks.</sub>
 > <sub>4.
 Reads and writes of atomic variables have the same memory semantics as volatile variables.</sub>

+[JCP]:

+> Other *happens-before* orderings guaranteed by the class library include:
+> - Placing an item in a thread-safe collection *happens-before* another thread retrieves that item from the collection;
+> - Counting down on a `CountDownLatch` *happens-before* a thread returns from await on that latch;
+> - Releasing a permit to a `Semaphore` *happens-before* acquiring a permit from that same `Semaphore`;
+> - Actions taken by the task represented by a `Future` *happens-before*
+> another thread successfully returns from `Future.get`;
+> - Submitting a `Runnable` or `Callable` to an `Executor` *happens-before* the task begins execution; and
+> - A thread arriving at a `CyclicBarrier` or `Exchanger` *happens-before* the other threads are released
+> from that same barrier or exchange point.
+If `CyclicBarrier` uses a barrier action,
+> arriving at the barrier *happens-before* the barrier action, which in turn *happens-before*
+> threads are released from the barrier.

 </details>